mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 - BA - Business Admin: A FT employee that handles a lot of the business stuff like organizing equipment
 - FT/FTE - Full-Fime/full-Time Engineer: Full-time employees, not interns
+- [Microsoft] Teams: Microsoft's version of Slack + Zoom, a chat app with video/voice chat